gatsbyjs/gatsby/docs/docs/recipes/styling-css.md

 ## Using FontAwesome

 Using [FontAwesome](https://fontawesome.com/) gives you access to thousands of icons for use on your site.
-Since Gatsby sites are React sites, we recommend you use the [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) SVG library.
+Since Gatsby sites are React sites, it's recommended to use the [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) SVG library.

 ### Prerequisites